michjans/routegen/README.md

 - Qt Positioning
 - Extensions: Qt WebEngine

-Also Route Generator supports importing GeoTiff maps, so it requires libgeotiff development libraries to be installed, before it can be build.
+Also Route Generator supports importing GeoTIFF maps, so it requires libgeotiff development libraries to be installed, before it can be build.
 Libgeotiff depends on libtiff, libproj and sqlite3, so they have to be installed as well.